Benjababe/CZ4031-Database-Principles/Project 1/README.md

 2. Select a kit from the bottom left of the VSCode window.
 3. Configure CMake with `Ctrl+Shift+P` and type `CMake: Configure` and select that option.
 The `out/build` folder should be created.
 4. Build and launch using the `(Windows) CMake Build & Launch` configuration.
-5. Place a breakpoint somewhere in main.cpp and it should stop there.
+5. Place a breakpoint somewhere in `main.cpp` and it should stop there.

 ## Running as the Examiner

-1. Run either `compile.bat` or `compile.sh` depending on your operating system, `cz4031_project_1` executable should be created in the project root directory.
+1. Run either `compile.bat` or `compile.sh` depending on your operating system, the `cz4031_project_1` executable should be created in the project root directory.
 2. Run the executable and the initialisation and experiments should run.